Definition of the target group(s)

 Reference institutions: MDPH and CDAPH

-The Maison départementale des personnes handicapées (MDPH – local authority of disabled individuals) was created by the law no. 2005-102 of February 11th, 2005 in order to provide a desk to inform and support disabled individuals and their families.
+The Maison départementale des personnes handicapées (MDPH – local authority of disabled individuals) provides a desk to inform and support disabled individuals and their families.
 As defined in article D351-5 of the French Code of Education, a team of experts (doctors, therapist, psychologists, social assistants…) evaluates the needs of the disable student and proposes and Personalized Schooling Project (PPS).
 The family of the student is tightly associated with the development the PPS.
 Based on the PPS, the Commission des droits et de l’autonomie des personnes handicapées (CDAPH – Commission of rights and autonomy of disabled individuals), which is under the MDPH’s authority, takes measures in order to make the project of normal education possible.
 These may be schooling in normal classes or in ULIS (see below), the attachment of a School life auxiliary or adapted devices (see below), and even streaming decisions.

 Personalized Schooling Project (PPS)